asdf1nit/Home-Assistant-Config/README.md

 5. Started usign MQTT, grafana, and InfluxDB for nice graphs
 6. Using unifi cameras

  Over all things have come along nice and this is a great platform to work with.
-I still have many things Things I want to do
+I still have many things left that need to be done

+Things I want to do
 - [] Reconfigure my folder structure to make things a little cleaner
 - [] Document more of my config and the devices I use